ARM-software/abi-aa/design-documents/bit-precise-types.rst

 implement transparent BigNum libraries in C.

-Such a use-case unfortunately does not directly correspond to what kind of code will be using this (e.g. would this be algorithmic code or I/O bound code).
-Given the mention of 512x512 matrices in the comment where we heard of this we assume that in general such a library would be CPU-bound code.
+Such a use-case unfortunately does not directly correspond to what kind of code will be using this (for example it doesn't indicate whether this code would be algorithmic or I/O bound).
+Given the mention of 512x512 matrices in the discussion where we heard this use-case we assume that in general such a library would be CPU-bound code.

 Hence we assume that the main consideration here would be performance.